tekore/Vsphere/README.md

 ```

 ## Usage
-The provided .tfvars template "[tfvars-template.tfvars](https://github.com/tekore/Vsphere/blob/main/tfvars-template.tfvars "tfvars-template.tfvars")" will need to be updated with the needed variables relevant to your install.
+The provided .tfvars template "[tfvars-template](https://github.com/tekore/Vsphere/blob/main/tfvars-template "tfvars-template")" will need to be updated with the needed variables relevant to your install.

 Once this is done, run;
 ```sh